Skip to contents

 Projects using prefio

-The New South Wales Legislative Assembly Election Dataset uses prefio to process the public election datasets into PrefLib formats.
+The PrefLib formatter for New South Wales Legislative Assembly Elections uses prefio to process the public election datasets into PrefLib formats.

 The R package elections.dtree uses prefio for tracking ballots observed by the Dirichlet-tree model.